-A scientific video animation explaining photosynthesis:
+A scientific video animation that provides a visual depiction of the process of photosynthesis:

 For further in-depth analysis, refer to Wikipedia’s comprehensive article on this essential process.